E. Nesbit: Career

-have been translated.
 She also published almost as many books jointly with others.
+With her husband she co-wrote fiction under the pseudonym "Fabian Bland" from 1884 until the late 1890s.
+One of these joint novels, The Prophet's Mantle, (1885) was inspired by the life of Peter Kropotkin in London.
+Nesbit's biographer Julia Briggs calls it a "book with a strikingly ingenious and complex plot".
+It received favourable reviews upon its publication, and appears to have sold steadily.
+After this, Bland concentrated on his journalism and political writings, while Nesbit's success as a children's author grew.

 2011 plagiarism allegation

 In 2011, a book was published by the granddaughter of Ada J. Graves that suggested that Nesbit had 'plagiarised' parts of the plot of The Railway Children from The House by the Railway by Graves.
 It was asserted that the Graves book had appeared in 1896, nine years prior to The Railway Children, and various similarities between the two books were identified.
 Subsequent studies disagreed with that conclusion: Online magazine Tor.com discovered that although the Graves book was part of a series started in 1896, that particular book wasn't published until 1906, so both books had actually been released in 1906.
 Some other similarities were also suggested to be mere coincidences, although it was acknowledged that Nesbit sometimes repeated plot elements in her own books and also used ideas from others, such as H. G. Wells.